Drug Shortages and Discontinuations

 - Canadian Pediatric Society's How to make sure antibiotics are the right choice

-Auralgan Otic Drops (antipyrine 5.4% & benzocaine 1.4%)
+Auralgan otic drops (antipyrine 5.4% & benzocaine 1.4%)

 Auralgan Otic drops have been discontinued by the manufacturer.